 The purpose of GoutPal.com is to support your patient physician partnership.
 By providing:

 - Templates for various aspects of gout management that you can customize for your unique medical history, treatment goals, and personal preferences.

 - Links to professional investigations and guidance that helps you and your doctor with that customization.

 Now you know why I provide this gout support website.
 But does it help with your reasons for visiting today?

-If not, please tell me your gout story below.
+If not, please tell me your gout story in the Gout Forum.
 Then I will see if I can adapt the purpose of GoutPal.com to better suit your needs.

 Leave Purpose of GoutPal.com to browse the Gout and Uric Acid Blog.

 Purpose of GoutPal.com References